kedro-org/kedro/docs/source/03_tutorial/04_create_pipelines.md

 ![autoreload](../meta/images/autoreload.gif)

 > This is also a great time to highlight how Kedro's [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) works.
-The actual order of the `node()` calls in the `Pipeline` object is irrelevant, Kedro works out the execution graph via the inputs/outputs declared not the order provided by the user.
-This means you as a developer simply asks Kedro what data you want and it will derive the execution graph automatically.
+The actual order of the `node()` calls in the `Pipeline` object is irrelevant, Kedro works out the execution graph via the inputs/outputs declared, not the order provided by the user.
+This means you as a developer simply ask Kedro what data you want and it will derive the execution graph automatically.

 ### Persisting the model input table